haikuoliu/project1/docs/api.md

 }
 ```

-2. Check whether user likes an event or not.
+2. Check whether user likes an event or not. (done)

 URL: `api/likes/islike`